Six moments musicaux (Schubert)

 Six moments musicaux, D. 780 (Op.
 94) is a collection of six short pieces for solo piano composed by Franz Schubert.
-The movements are as follows:

 Along with the Impromptus, they are among the most frequently played of all Schubert's piano music, and have been recorded many times.
-No. 3 in F minor has been arranged by Leopold Godowsky and others.
+No. 3 in F minor has been arranged by Karl Tausig, Leopold Godowsky and others.

+Background

 It has been said that Schubert was deeply influenced in writing these pieces by the Impromptus, Op.
 7, of Jan Václav Voříšek (1822).
+These pieces have been described as "akin to Beethoven’s Bagatelles in their brevity and quixotic character."

 They were published by Leidesdorf in Vienna in 1828, under the title "Six Momens [sic] musicals [sic]".
 The standard French forms are now usually used – moments (instead of momens), and musicaux (instead of musicals).
+Because the title is not Schubert's own, it has been argued that we "might reasonably conclude that these are not really 'moments' of music at all, as some of the six pieces last more than five or six minutes."

 The sixth number was published in 1824 in a Christmas album under the title Les plaintes d'un troubadour.